AntiHero/Algo/README.md

 2. *Validate subsequence*
 `[5, 1, 22, 25, 6, -1, 8, 10]`, `[1, 6, -1, 10]`
 Task: check if the second array is a valid subsequence of the first one

+3. *Find the closest value in binary search tree*
+Task: find the closest value to the target value that contain in the bst